tamhinsf/ChannelSurf/README.md

 * Click Start Export
 * You'll receive a notification when your export is ready for download
 * Download the export.
 It's a ZIP file and will be named in this format: "Your Team export Month Day Year.zip"
 * We recommend you re-name the export ZIP file to not have spaces.
 This will make it easier to work with: i.e. myexport.zip.

+IMPORTANT: You Slack export contains a security token that can be used by ANYONE to download files you've attached to messages.
+Handle your export file with extreme security.
+Go back to the [Slack Export page](https://my.slack.com/services/export) when you have downloaded your archive and revoke "Your Team’s Export File Download Tokens".

 ## Build ChannelSurfCli